 by Annie Stuart

-The exact cause of GPA is unknown.
-The immune system attacks healthy blood vessels.
+The immune system begins to attack healthy blood vessels.
 This causes inflammation.
-It’s not known what causes the immune system to be overactive.
+It’s not clear what causes this change in the immune system.

-Symptoms are different in everyone.
-They range from mild to serious.
-In most cases, ear, nose, and throat symptoms appear first.
-They don’t respond to normal care and get worse over time.
+Symptoms will vary.
+They can range from mild to serious.
+Ear, nose, and throat symptoms often appear first.
+They are common but don’t respond to normal care.
+GPA can cause:

 Other common problems:

 The doctor will ask about your symptoms and past health.
 Tests may be needed to rule out other conditions.
 The doctor may suspect GPA based on your symptoms.
 A blood test will help to confirm it.
 A sample of the tissue may also be taken.
 It will be looked at in a lab for more details.
 Other tests may be done to look for any changes in kidneys or lungs.

 Treatment can help to reduce inflammation.
 It can create a period of time without disease called remission.